 Our calculation of the green spending share aims to mirror the approach used for the official assessment of national recovery plans (find more information here).

 The analysis was written by Sandrine Meyer, Prof. Marek Hudon (both Université Libre de Bruxelles) and Helena Mölter (Wuppertal Institute).
-We are grateful to Domien Vangenechten (E3G) for providing valuable inputs and for supporting the review process.
+We are grateful to Domien Vangenechten (E3G) and Jacqueline Klingen (Wuppertal Institute) for providing valuable inputs and for supporting the review process.

 Belgium plans the development of offshore wind-energy by installing an interconnection hub between different European countries (the so called “Wind-energy Island in the North Sea”).